 Rather like the work of sculptor, Andy Goldsworthy, Richard Long’s work almost constantly and immediately asks an intriguing question: which part of the work is the official segment of “art”?
 Is it the very act of the process of making and doing which so often constitutes the work or is it the very documentation of such a process?
 It needn’t be such a binary state … Continue reading Responses: Richard Long’s A Line Made By Walking (1967).

 Part 1.
 Part 2.
 The Eeriness of Landscape Entities.
 The final aspect to assess is the natural eeriness created from putting an object within a landscape; here, it is the context of such an action and implications of the aesthetics that is key.
-When Hepworth’s work is situated in the landscape, two things can occur. … Continue reading Uncanny Portals And Standing Stones (Children Of The Stones, The Owl Service and Barbara Hepworth) – Part 3.
+When Hepworth’s work is situated in the landscape, two things can occur.
+The first is that the link between the work and … Continue reading Uncanny Portals And Standing Stones (Children Of The Stones, The Owl Service and Barbara Hepworth) – Part 3.

 The work of Richard Long is so indebted to the act of walking into a landscape that it seems a rather obvious aspect to point out.
 While many of his transient works, especially of the sculptural variety left in various wildernesses, required the act of the artist to walk, it is often the photographic capture of the finished event in question that, in the majority, … Continue reading Journey Within Practice – Richard Long and Chris Marker.